Good for: Finding the meaning, history, and pronunciation of words.

 Good for: Finding primary sources about the development of urban centers and of the restructuring of society that took place during the Industrial Revolution in Great Britain.

-Contains: Government and archival collections
+Contains: Government and archival collections.

-Dates covered: 1750-1916
+Dates covered: 1750-1916.

-Case studies documenting slavery in America, the Caribbean, Brazil and Cuba, along with material examining European, Islamic and African involvement in the slave trade.
+Good for: Researching the trade in enslaved people in America, the Caribbean, Brazil, and Cuba using material examining European, Islamic, and African involvement in the slave trade.

 Good for: Finding primary sources related to popular entertainment in America, Britain, and Europe.